Currently shipping within the USA only. All orders ship out within 3-7 business days via USPS ($3.50-$6.95 based on order total)

 Aqua Greenis a phthalo based color called "Palomar Turquoise" created for the automotive industry.
 Because it is not widely available as an artists pigment, no pigment code has yet been assigned to it.
 To be clear about what it contains, Winsor & Newton's labels do say "Ingredient: Phthalo".
 Unlike most Phthalo colors in other brands, this version has a nice subtle granulation.
 Fun fact - Phthalos have a natural tendency to granulate, but typically manufacturing efforts are made to smooth them out including grinding the particles very small.
 This version likely granulates because the automotive paint manufacturer did not create this pigment with thin applications like watercolor painting in mind.

 Misleading names: Smalt and Cadmium Orange are not the pigments their names imply.
 I was frustrated to find out that Smalt lacked the word "hue" on the label.
 Smalt genuine (PB32) is a toxic ingredient common in historical paintings.
 W&N's version is actually a version of Ultramarine Purple (PV15), a blue-shade fairly close to regular Ultramarine Blue.
 Cadmium Orange also does not say hue, but is actually Cadmium Red and Yellow mixed.
 Technically it's still Cadmium based, and I assume that may be a reason they don't consider it a Cadmium hue/look-a-like, though it's still misleading.
 I had assumed that Cadmium Orange would be pure PO20, since they plainly do have that ingredient since it's mixed into one of their yellows.
-Their are also colors with names like "Winsor Yellow" that force you to look at the pigment ingredient for clarification.
+There are also colors with names like "Winsor Yellow" that force you to look at the pigment ingredient for clarification.

 Regarding the great "CADMIUM-FREE" marketing disaster, frustrating artists worldwide: You may notice a handful of colors without pigment information - the CADMIUM-FREE line.
 These colors mimic genuine Cadmium colors, though it's not really clear why they aren't just labeled "hue" (AKA the standard wording for a look-a-like).
 I found that they dried slightly less opaque than their genuine counterparts, felt a bit less thick and creamy, but that the color was overall very similar.
 Since no pigment ingredient is given for them, you can't really be sure that they are a totally lightfast or non-toxic alternative to regular Cadmium.
 It's very unclear if these paints are just mixtures, such as a similar looking red with some chalk filler to help it be more opaque (or even ground to a thicker particle size) like gouache.

 You won't have to look far online to find a slew of reviews questioning the secrecy behind these paints.
 While it's possible that they wanted to keep the formula a trade secret, or that their chemists truly came up with something new that just doesn't have a pigment code assigned to it yet... the problem is the vague marketing and lack of clarity provided by the company.
-Along with the fact that these cadmium-free colors are priced just as high as their genuine cadmium counterparts, without us knowing if they are just charging us a premium for a generic "hue" or being certain the ingredients are safe.
+Along with the fact that these cadmium-free colors are priced just as high as their genuine cadmium counterparts, without us knowing if they are just charging us a premium for a generic "hue" or being certain the ingredients are lightfast or safe.
 Considering a huge part of what sets pro grade paint apart from lower cost brands, is reputable lightfast ratings with a full disclosure of pigment ingredients, this hurts the company's image.
 I would have respected it more had they been transparent about it, even if it was just a note of "ingredients: trade secret mixture" on the tube.

 Swatch Card Color Chart for all 109 Winsor and Newton professional watercolors: